Icinga/icinga-powershell-framework/doc/31-Changelog.md

 ### Enhancements

-* Adds new Cmdlet `Show-IcingaPerformanceCounterInstances` to display all avaiable instances for Performance Counters
+* Adds new Cmdlet `Show-IcingaPerformanceCounterInstances` to display all available instances for Performance Counters
+* [#76](https://github.com/Icinga/icinga-powershell-framework/issues/76) Adds support to test for required .NET Framework Version 4.6.0 or above before trying to install the Icinga Agent

 ### Bugfixes